LaurieSgw/LaurieSgw/README.md

 ⚡ About my past experiences : From Rennes School of Business to Le Pass culture, I have decided to advance my career by learning how to code.
 That is why I've done Le Wagon course last January.

 📫 How to reach me: laurie.segalowitch@gmail.com
-Go check my Linkedin for more infos : https://www.linkedin.com/in/laurie-segalowitch-390b63165/
+:thought_balloon: Go check my Linkedin for more infos : https://www.linkedin.com/in/laurie-segalowitch-390b63165/

 <!--